Government and politics

 - Church statements must demonstrate a competence which will be taken seriously

-- when seeking to address a context in which people are victimised and marginalized, the Church must engage with them and give serious attention to their views
+- when seeking to address a context in which people are victimised and marginalised, the Church must engage with them and give serious attention to their views

 - consideration should be given to the diversity of insight in the Church, and open debate made possible within the Church